Open-FIM/24h-recall/README.md

+# Video Tutorial to see features of Intake24 system

 # OpenFIM 24h Recall

 OpenFIM 24h Recall is a multi-study workflow for managing 24-hour dietary recalls using Intake24, OpenWebUI, PostgreSQL, and a lightweight Flask webhook.